PagerDuty (NYSE:PD) Updates FY 2023 Earnings Guidance

 PagerDuty (NYSE:PD – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of -$0.12–$0.10 for the period, compared to the consensus earnings per share estimate of -$0.18.
 The company issued revenue guidance of $365.00 million-$370.00 million, compared to the consensus revenue estimate of $366.13 million.
 PagerDuty also updated its Q3 2023 guidance to -$0.04–$0.03 EPS.

-PagerDuty (NYSE:PD – Get Rating) last released its quarterly earnings results on Thursday, September 1st.
-The company reported ($0.04) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.04.
-The business had revenue of $90.30 million for the quarter, compared to the consensus estimate of $88.22 million.
+PagerDuty (NYSE:PD – Get Rating) last posted its quarterly earnings results on Thursday, September 1st.
+The company reported ($0.04) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.04.
 PagerDuty had a negative net margin of 38.83% and a negative return on equity of 45.04%.
-PagerDuty’s revenue for the quarter was up 33.8% on a year-over-year basis.
-During the same quarter last year, the firm earned ($0.35) EPS.
-On average, equities analysts anticipate that PagerDuty will post -1.3 earnings per share for the current fiscal year.
+The company had revenue of $90.30 million for the quarter, compared to the consensus estimate of $88.22 million.
+During the same period last year, the firm posted ($0.35) EPS.
+The company’s revenue for the quarter was up 33.8% on a year-over-year basis.
+As a group, research analysts forecast that PagerDuty will post -1.3 earnings per share for the current year.

 Analysts Set New Price Targets